Final | March 2019 | v1.0.1 | OFFICIAL - Public| QGCIO

 - Agencies should ensure that any implementations of metadata schemas are both human and machine readable to accommodate future uses (such as Artificial Intelligence)

 - Agencies should consider implementing metadata schemas which are openly licensed to maximise their use and re-use.

 - All potential uses and use cases should be explored when selecting an appropriate metadata schema.

 - Agencies should, take a user centric approach and consider user requirements when selecting an appropriate metadata schema.

 - Agency level training and guidance should be directed at ensuring agency staff and systems are able to create, access, use and consume metadata in accordance with the selected schema.

 Contextualised: Agencies create, maintain or use data dictionaries and/or business glossaries to provide greater understanding and context in relation to their information

-Because of variations between metadata schemas and differences in the definitions that they use, agencies should consider using data dictionaries and/or business glossaries to support greater understanding of their information.
+Because of variations between metadata schemas and differences in the definitions that they use, agencies should consider using data dictionaries (for examples of data dictionary templates see HPW data dictionary and QUT data dictionary - government employees only) and/or business glossaries to support greater understanding of their information.
 Agencies should commence the establishment of data dictionaries and business glossaries for high-value information with the intent of progressing through to all information.
 Data dictionaries help to provide data element definitions and explain the structure, relationship and provenance of the data while business glossaries assist users with the comprehension, discovery, use and re-use of information.